markostanimirovic/re-action/README.md

 It uses Reagent to render components and provides a lot of utility to developers such as state management, session, router and form helper.
 Re-Action state management and data flow rely on Re-Streamer, library for reactive programming.
-More details about Re-Streamer you can find [here](https://github.com/stanimirovic/re-streamer).
+You can find more details about Re-Streamer [here](https://github.com/stanimirovic/re-streamer).

 In Re-Action framework, code is organized by pages.
 Page has following parts:
 - Facade